PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

     :title: Sharp bits about the qml.Hamiltonian dispatch
     :href: sharp-bits-hamiltonian

-    One of the reasons that :class:`~LinearCombination` exists is that the old Hamiltonian class is not compatible with new opmath tensor products.
+    One of the reasons that :class:`~ops.LinearCombination` exists is that the old Hamiltonian class is not compatible with new opmath tensor products.
     We can try to instantiate a old ``qml.ops.Hamiltonian`` class with a ``X(0) @ X(1)`` tensor product, which returns a :class:`~Prod` instance with opmath enabled.

     >>> qml.operation.active_new_opmath() # confirm opmath is active (by default)